juanbkm/donor2019/content/modalities/financing-partnership-facilities/clean-energy-financing-partnership-facility.md

       * $5.9 million from the United Kingdom
     description: |
       CEF provides support for grant component of investment and technical assistance that lead to increased investment in clean energy, through a combination of (i) efficient energy use that extracts greater service value from each primary energy unit consumed and (ii) increased use of indigenous forms of renewable energy.
+footnote: |
+  <sup>*</sup> Net of savings for financially completed projects and direct charges

+  <sup>**</sup> Investment income, gains on foreign exchange transactions and savings on closed projects are used for project commitments.
+Hence, project commitments may exceed contributions.
 weight:
 draft: false
 ---